 Shared spaces in Nairobi provide the structure many entrepreneurs and business owners need to maintain the discipline working from home doesn’t give.

 A number of our members also told us that coworking had helped them shape their work culture not from the perspective that they don’t feel the coworking space overshadows their sense of belonging to the company for which they actually work but for the overall idea that their work has enough meaning to invest in the membership for them while providing them with the autonomy, trust, and creative tools required for them to do their jobs and do them well.

 “It’s a sense of purpose without the constraints of long-term leasing and design restraints that come with traditional offices.
 And that is enough to give workers an identity while helping them soar as individuals,” said one member.

-Coworking and shared space have proven to help employees thrive due to the highly collaborative environment that this type of space offers.
+Coworking and shared spaces in Nairobi have proven to help employees thrive due to the highly collaborative environment that this type of space offers.

 Coworking can help establish a community, spark new ideas, encourage healthier living and give employees a greater sense of control, thus increasing their productivity.
 According to global stats Global Coworking Unconference Conference, by 2022 there will be more than 30,000 coworking spaces and 5 million people utilizing coworking spaces.
 The future is coworking!

 Given the benefits of utilizing Flex Space and Coworking models should your company be considering utilizing one?